Frequently asked questions about test day

 6. What is the Speaking test?

 The Speaking test is a discussion with a certified and highly qualified IELTS Examiner.
-The Speaking test is made up of three sections.
-It is recorded on an audio cassette or a digital recorder.
+The Speaking test is made up of three sections and is recorded.

 You must bring the same identification documents (ID) you supplied on your IELTS Application Form and continue to use the same ID for each part of the test.
 Your ID will be checked before you enter the interview room.